top of page

 Understanding The Simplicity of Faith

-Faith is a subject that many people struggle with, but is most easily understood through humility and trust.
-The heart rather than the mind is the best vehicle to use in the pursuit and development of faith.
+Faith is a subject that many people struggle with, but it is most easily understood through humility and trust.
+The heart, rather than the mind, is the best vehicle to use in the pursuit and development of faith.

 5 Simple Things About Faith